 Mr. Iyengar recognised that all bodies are unique and have different strengths and weaknesses.
 He, therefore, advocated the use of props – blocks, chairs, belts, and blankets, etc. – to help students to gain the correct alignment suitable for their individual body.
 This ensured that asanas could be practiced safely and harmoniously.

-Photographs of Mr Iyengar, who died at the age of 95, may be proof themselves that the benefits are plentiful!
+Photographs of Mr Iyengar, who died at the age of 95, may be proof alone that the benefits are plentiful!
 A regular Iyengar practice can help to:

 - improve physical and psychological health